App Manager

 OBB and media.
 Whether to back up or restore the OBB and the media directories located in the external storage or the SD Card.
 This is useful for games and the graphical software which actually use these folders.

 Cache.
 Android apps have multiple cache directories located at every data directories (both internal and external).
 There are two types of cache: cache and code cache.
-Enabling this option excludes both cache directories from all the data directories.
-It is generally advised to exclude cache directories since most apps do not clear the cache regularly (for some reason, the only way an app can clear its cache is by deleting the entire cache directory) and usually handled by the OS itself.
+Disabling this option excludes both cache directories from all the data directories.
+It is generally advised to exclude cache directories since most apps do not clear the cache regularly and usually handled by the OS itself.
 Apps such as Telegram may use a very large cache (depending on the storage space) which may dramatically increase the backup size.
 When it is disabled, AM also ignores the no_backup directories.

 Extras.
 Backup/restore app permissions, net policy, battery optimization, SSAID, etc., enabled by default.
 Note that, blocking rules are applied after applying the extras.
 So, if an item is present in both places, it will be overwritten (i.e., the one from the blocking rules will be used).